Winter is fast approaching, so I thought I’d make a list of

-The items I can’t live without in Winter are my Uniqlo Heattech scoop neck long sleeve tee, leggings and socks.
+The items I can’t live without in Winter are my Uniqlo Heattech scoop neck long sleeve tee, leggings and winter socks.
 This is how all my winter outfits begin.
 As a traveller, I love that they still hold its shape no matter how you wash them.

 Some favorite features of these boots are:

 The elastic cord and toggle lace fastener – this helps them super quick and easy to get on and off.